 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by Asia Biega in the Responsible Computing Group.

-My work sits at the intersection of human-computer interaction, security and privacy, and tech policy.
-Broadly, I am investigating how we can reimagine notice and consent and move towards sustainable, responsible, and human-centred data collection for users and AI co-generators (such as workers).
+My work sits at the intersection of security and privacy, human-computer interaction, and tech policy.
+I use empirical user research methods from human-computer interaction to research how we can move towards more responsible data collection, centered on consent as a foundation for building ethical technologies.
 My research makes the following contributions:

-1. Understand the consent ecosystem under the GDPR, beyond the user interface;
+1) Improve and understand the consent ecosystem under the GDPR beyond the user interface;

-2. Mitigate emerging challenges to consent (i.e., informing consent guidelines for GenAI data collection); and
+2) Mitigate emerging challenges to consent (i.e., informing consent and responsible data collection guidelines for GenAI); and

-3. Propose a collective data governance framework for consent based on insights from 1 and 2
+3) Propose a collective data governance framework for consent based on insights from 1 and 2, which could give people more leverage over their data

-My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, and NOYB.
+My work has garnered interest amongst privacy, industry, trade union, and AI ethics stakeholders across Europe and North America.
+I have presented and discussed my work with: the Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, the European Trade Union Institute (ETUI), the Montreal AI Ethics Institute, the JP Morgan AI Research Group, and NOYB.
 My work has also won the Council of Europe’s 2024 Rodotà Award for an original and innovative contribution to data protection.

 PhD in Computer Science at the Max Planck Institute for Security and Privacy (MPI-SP) (Bochum, Germany)